BharatSwami/Translator/README.md

 If we use translator.py python  Script with appropriate arguments, it will save all the results in text file with name "word".txt in directory where we run script.

-The main python file "translator.py" take three arguments first argument = language in which we input our word
+The main python file "translator.py" take three arguments:

-    we can choose from -
-    "arabic","german", "english","spanish","french","hebrew","japanese","dutch","polish","portuguese","romanian", "russian","turkish"
+    first argument = language in which we input our word,we can choose from - "arabic","german", "english","spanish","french","hebrew","japanese","dutch","polish","portuguese","romanian", "russian","turkish"
-second argument = langyage in which we want to translate our word
-     "arabic","german", "english","spanish","french","hebrew","japanese","dutch","polish","portuguese","romanian", "russian","turkish"
+    second argument = langyage in which we want to translate our word "arabic","german", "english","spanish","french","hebrew","japanese","dutch","polish","portuguese","romanian", "russian","turkish"
          or we can use "all" to translate in all languages.
     Third argument: word in language specified in first argument

 example:
     />python translator.py english all hello